dynamsoft-docs/document-normalizer-docs/programming/ios/user-guide.md

       layer = editorView.getDrawingLayer(Int(DDN_LAYER_ID))
       // Create an array of DrawingItems and assign it to the drawingItems property. var array: [DrawingItem]? = []
-      for detectedQuadResult in StaticClass.instance.quadArr {
+      for detectedQuadResult in DDNDataManager.instance.quadArr {
              let quad = detectedQuadResult.location
              let quadItem = QuadDrawingItem(quad: quad)
              array?.append(quadItem)